The Clancy Brothers

 The Clancy Brothers were an influential Irish folk music group that developed initially as a part of the American folk music revival.
-Most popular during the 1960s, they were famed for their Aran jumper sweaters and are widely credited with popularising Irish traditional music in the United States and revitalising it in Ireland, contributing to an Irish folk boom with groups like the Dubliners and the Wolfe Tones.
+Most popular during the 1960s, they were famed for their Aran jumpers and are widely credited with popularising Irish traditional music in the United States and revitalising it in Ireland.
+This contributed to an Irish folk boom with groups like the Dubliners and the Wolfe Tones.